Volvo On Call smartphone app now gives plug-in drivers insight into electric driving patterns

 "Just like a step counter helps people exercise more, I believe that by giving people better insight into their driving patterns, it will help them to drive in a more sustainable way," said Björn Annwall, Head of EMEA at Volvo Cars.
-"We see plug-in hybrids as 'part-time electric cars' that encourage changes in people's behaviour and help pave the way for a transition towards fully electric cars."
+"We see plug-in hybrids as 'part-time electric cars' that encourage changes in people's behavior and help pave the way for a transition towards fully electric cars."

 Over the next five years, Volvo Cars will launch a range of fully electric cars, in line with its ambition to make all-electric cars 50 percent of global sales by 2025, with the rest hybrids.
 Its first fully electric car, the XC40 Recharge P8, will go into production later this year in Ghent, Belgium.

 Every Volvo model in the current range includes a Recharge option, from the small XC40 SUV through the 60 series cars to the company's flagship, the large XC90 SUV.
 Volvo Cars are the only carmaker to offer a plug-in variant of every model in its line-up.

 The updates to Volvo On Call announced today were informed by customer feedback, and Volvo Cars will continue to develop the platform going forward, designing the service around customers.